ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started Library project

 **Thoughts:** Figured out how to make a responsive table entirely through js manipulating the DOM.
 Got more comfortable using objects as well.

+### Day 39: July 27, 2021

+**Today's Progress**: Worked on Library project

+**Thoughts:** Feeling very comfortable manipulating the DOM.
+Created a few functions easily, now attempting to make the program more dynamic